MezuEko/preferred-releases/Monogatari.md

  Any other player (MPC is popular):
  - Windows: just select all fonts-> right click -> install -> (done).
- - Mac: Seems to be a matter of selecting and double-clicking on them, see https://support.apple.com/en-gb/HT201749 (I've never used Mac)
+ - Mac: Seems to be a matter of selecting and double-clicking on them, see https://support.apple.com/en-gb/HT201749 (I've never used Mac).
+ - For batch installing fonts on Mac, I found this: https://howchoo.com/mac/install-multiple-fonts-at-once-in-mac-os-x

  VLC is known to render some formats (both videos and font-based typesetting) incorrectly but I don't know the specific conditions or if it happens with anything I linked here.
 Just a heads-up if you want to use it.
 ***************************************************************************************************************